 John is currently a Managing Director at Bowen Advisors, a mergers & acquisitions and strategic advisory firm focused on growth technology companies, where he leads the firm’s communications, mobile and SaaS practice areas.
 Prior to Bowen Advisors, John spent 14 years in various technology companies, including Brooktrout Technology, SnowShore Networks, NMS Communications and Lotus Development Corp, where he served in senior marketing, business and corporate development roles.
 John received a bachelor’s degree from Trinity College in Hartford, Conn., and an MBA from Columbia Business School.

-Michelle is a graduate of University of California at Berkeley.
+Michelle is a graduate of the University of California at Berkeley.

 Ed Zander has spent more than 35 years in the technology sector.
 He has played a key role in shaping some of the major paradigm shifts in technology that impact the world today.
 These include the move from mainframes to minicomputers; minicomputers to workstations; PCs to networking and to the internet; hardware to software; and the revolution in wireless devices and mobility.